 The price of success?

 We all want to be liked, but being humble is the way to catch someone’s attention.
 The more fabulous you are, the less attractive you may actually be to the person you want.
+Are you too intimidating for your date?

 Women tend to remain single longer in New York.
 I’m proof of that.
 Some will say it’s because they’re focusing on their careers.
 Others say they just haven’t met the right guy.
 But maybe you met him and you never knew it because you pushed him away.
 Perhaps while you were proudly touting your accomplishments, red flags were flying high in his eyes.
 Do successful women intimidate men?